 Using automated tools, off-the-shelf scripts, or even scraping-as-a-service providers, attackers can easily create scripts to discover and scrape website content including prices, promotions, articles, and metadata.

-VP of Shape Intelligence demonstrates techniques attackers leverage to imitate users.
+A Distinguished VP Analyst at Gartner Research demonstrates techniques attackers leverage to imitate users.

 Scraping campaigns can range from brazen to stealth, depending on the attacker’s skillset and aims.
 Execution of the scraping script may be distributed amongst hundreds or thousands of servers in order to blend in with traffic patterns of the enterprise’s entire user population.